-The Korean movie Parasite by Bong Joon-ho was one of my favorite motion picture of the year.
+The Korean movie Parasite by Bong Joon-ho was one of my favorite motion pictures of the year.
 P

 Another Korean movie I enjoyed was The Handmaiden .
-In Korea, in the 1930s a young woman is hired as a handmaiden to a rich Japanese heiress.
+In Korea, in the 1930s, a young woman is hired as a handmaiden to a rich Japanese heiress.
 She is part of a team of swindlers that plan to rob her of her fortune.
-The story is brilliant, thrilling, and has a lot of surprises.
+The story is brilliant, thrilling, and has numerous surprises.
 P

 At the beginning of 2020, I finished the 8th book of the series: Tiamat’s Wrath.
 I liked it a lot and can’t wait for the last book of the series (I hope next year).

-Some podcasts recommended this show that I had never watched without the recommendation: Cobra Kai .
-But it was one of the most fun to watch TV shows in 2020.
-The story follows up 36 years after the end of the movie NThe Karate Kid and gives it a nice turn and twist the story.
+Cobra Kai was one of the most fun to watch TV shows in 2020.
+The story follows up 36 years after the end of the movie NThe Karate Kid and gives it a nice turn and twists the story.
 It’s fun and takes a few hits and kicks at the weak new generation. 😅

-Nearly all actors of the original movie are part of the new TV show.
+Nearly all actors from the original movie are part of the new TV show.
 The third season will arrive in January 2021.
-There are 25 Things You Missed in Cobra Kai, most of which I didn’t know.
+There are 25 Things You Missed in Cobra Kai, which I didn’t know.

 Tales from the Loop

-Tales from the Loop is refreshing Science Fiction and hard-warming stories around the people in a city above a secret research facility.
+Tales from the Loop is a refreshing Science Fiction and heart-warming story about the people in a city above a secret research facility.
 P

 The idea for the TV show comes from the artwork of the Swedish illustrator Simon Stålenhag.
 His artwork blends nostalgia and futurism.